23Ruchil/Blog/_posts/2020-07-05-Strong Opnions Loosely Held.markdown

 ["Strong opinions, weakly held"][jekyll-opinions] is one of the frameworks used to deal with an uncertain future and yet, still move forward.
 It is one of the tools to become aware and have the courage to act on your knowledge, but also have the humility to doubt what we know.
 It is a framework that I use to prevent myself from seeing and hearing only the things that I like and discard others.

 1. **Being ruthlessly honest with yourself** : Whenever we feel dissapointed or despondent in life, we tend to blame either the triggers or the circumstances or both (if they are one and the same thing).
 But while buidling our hypothesis about why we feel the way we do, we forget about our actions.
-Example that comes my mind right now is "I could not do X, because of Y" or "I did X, becuase of Y".
-Rarely does the Y in this statement involves us.
+Example that comes to my mind right now is "I could not do X, because of Y" or "I did X, becuase of Y".
+Rarely does the Y in this statement involve us.
 Being self - critical and self - aware is as important as caring about oneself.
      This pertains to a long held debate between Freudian and Alderian psychology.
 Freud's idea is that a person's psychic wounds, dissapointments, feelings cause his/her present unhapiness whereas Adler's view states that we are not determined by our experiences, but by the meaning we give them .
 Read more about this [here][jekyll-blog].
 To quote Elon Musk : "A well thought out critque of whatever you are doing is as valuable as gold".
-Hence, seeking constant feedback about your skills, behaviour, conduct from your friends, acquaintance and family members is a great way to identify the areas of improvements.
+Hence, seeking constant feedback about your skills, behaviour, and conduct from your friends, acquaintance and family members is a great way to identify the areas of improvements.

 2. **"What" and "How" are equally important** : This will come really handy while implementing the first point.
 More often that not, we come across situations when we have to work with someone we do not like or when we are required to give feedback to someone.
 Imagine working with that one colleague of yours whom you absolutely despise or rehearsing a difficult conversation you have been planning to have with your close friend (about a thing that he/she annoys you with).In such situations, the one thing that I make sure of is communicating my feedback while keeping a check on how I communicate the same.
-     Kmowing that "what" is something that the other person might not like, working on the "how" helps soften the blow.
+     Knowing that "what" is something that the other person might not like, working on the "how" helps soften the blow.
 The intention here should not be to hurt the other person, but to communicate your feedback and help the other person improve on those areas.
 If he/she takes the feedback in a positive spirit and is willing to change, you have helped someone to grow personally/professionally.
 If he/she is not willing to budge and is not self - aware about his/her strengths/weaknesses, see how he/she reacts to point 1.
 You might be able to change someone's World view.

 3. **Giving and Seeking Advice** : Reject most advice.
 As per [Scott Adams][jekyll- Adams], follow systems